Tenant screening file

 A screening file is the landlord's decision record.

-It gives landlords a repeatable process before the keys are handed over, even before the rental-history network is fully built.
+It gives landlords a repeatable process before the keys are handed over.

 Applicant details